Rain of Fire

 In the final years of World War II, the United States launched massive air raids on mainland Japan.
 From 1944 onward, Japanese cities were relentlessly bombed, targeting not only military facilities but also densely populated residential areas.

 Among these, the Tokyo Firebombing on March 10, 1945, stands out as one of the most devastating air raids in history.
 Around 300 B-29 bombers dropped large quantities of incendiary bombs, including napalm, over Tokyo.
-The city’s densely packed wooden houses turned into fuel for a catastrophic firestorm, described by survivors as a “Rain of fire” descending from the sky.
+The city’s densely packed wooden houses turned into fuel for a catastrophic firestorm, described by survivors as a “rain of fire” descending from the sky.

 This single night of bombing claimed the lives of approximately 100,000 people, left over a million homeless, and reduced vast areas of the city to ashes.
-The majority of the victims were civilians — women, children, and the elderly — who had no means of escape.
+The majority of victims were civilians — women, children, and the elderly — who had no means of escape.

 During World War II, air raids on mainland Japan—excluding the atomic bombings—resulted in an estimated 320,000 to 330,000 deaths and approximately 470,000 injuries.
 Large-scale incendiary bombings devastated 66 major cities, destroying about 40% of urban areas.
 It is estimated that approximately 2.5 million homes were lost, leaving more than 8.5 million people displaced.